I grew up in church.

 It really doesn’t have to be that hard.
 Bible study ought to be a source of joy, and it can be!

 Over the next few weeks (months?), I’m going to be giving you some tools to help you stay focused and productive in your Bible study, to help keep you from getting dragged into the weeds or becoming the instrument through which Satan causes someone else to fall.
 These will be simple, common-sense rules for Bible study.
-Some you will, no doubt, be familiar with already.
+You will, no doubt, be familiar with some of them already.
 Others might be new to you.
 In any case, I hope and pray that they will be helpful.

 In particular, I believe this series will be most helpful for three kinds of people: